anushamishra74/Playstore-Apps-Analysis-and-Visualization/README.md

 numbers in and behind the data want to convey.
 You have to create a dashboard for the same using different statistical graphs and diagrams for a visual understanding and analysis.

+# Note:
+Submit a video link (Youtube, Zoom, Or Vimeo) that consists of a screen-recorded solution of the tasks assigned in the module.
+(For module 1, run the query and display its solution.
+For module 2, show the designed dashboard.)